GloriaLiu28/SDAS-Gitbook/README.md

   ```bash
   git clone https://github.com/STOmics/SDAS.git
   ```
+Note: The repository does not include .tar.gz file or test data.

 ### 3. Installation

 **Important:** After extraction, run the setup.sh script.
 Do not change the installation path or rename the directory after installation.

 ```bash